real-yfprojects/sphinx-polyversion/docs/sphinx/guide/getting-started.rst

 which is a python script conventionally named `poly.py`.
 This configuration file will be executed when calling `sphinx-polyversion`.
 This tool is designed in such a way that `poly.py` does all the heavy lifting.
-In fact there is no need to run :code:`sphinx-polyversion` from the commandline.
+In fact there is no need to run :ref:`sphinx-polyversion <cmdline>` from the commandline.
 Instead you can execute `poly.py` directly to build your documentation.
 However the `sphinx_polyversion`
 python package provides the underlying logic as well as helpful utilities.